-Each year, VISP scholars will be selected from non-U.S. citizen applicants to one of five biomedical Ph.D. graduate programs: the Interdisciplinary Graduate Program (IGP), Quantitative and Chemical Biology (QCB), Epidemiology, Hearing and Speech Sciences and Biomedical Informatics.
-There is no separate application for international applicants to be considered for VISP.
-Applicants should apply directly to the program that they would like to be admitted to.
-All applicants who indicate on their application that they are not a U.S. Citizen or Permanent Resident will be considered by VISP.
+From 2010-2016, VISP scholars were selected from non-U.S. citizen applicants to one of five biomedical Ph.D. graduate programs: the Interdisciplinary Graduate Program (IGP), Quantitative and Chemical Biology (QCB), Epidemiology, Hearing and Speech Sciences and Biomedical Informatics.
+There was no separate application for international applicants to be considered for VISP.
+Applicants applied directly to the program to which they wanted to be admitted.
+All applicants who indicated on their application that they were not a U.S. Citizen or Permanent Resident were considered for admission by VISP.

-VISP scholars will receive full tuition and stipend support for their Ph.D. training in their chosen discipline, dependent on maintaining good academic standing.
-Scholars will have special opportunities to obtain additional training in communications, to participate in programs especially designed for the needs of international students, and to serve as a mentor for new international students.
+VISP scholars received full tuition and stipend support for their Ph.D. training in their chosen discipline, dependent on maintaining good academic standing.
+Scholars had special opportunities to obtain additional training in communications, to participate in programs especially designed for the needs of international students, and to serve as a mentor for new international students and summer research interns.

-To learn more about currently supported VISP students, please read our student profiles and their perspective of our program.
+To learn more about the VISP scholars, please read our student profiles and their perspective of our program.

-Vanderbilt’s Biomedical research programs are committed to supporting graduate student training.
-One way that this is done is through tuition and stipend support.
-Each VISP scholar will receive full tuition and stipend support from VISP for at least the first 2 years of the graduate training, as long as they maintain good academic standing.
-After the second year, students will receive funding from their mentor, academic department, VISP or a combination of sources.
-VISP scholars will follow the curriculum of the program that they are admitted to, but, as a condition of the VISP scholarship, they may be expected to participate in programs that are specifically designed for VISP scholars.
+Each VISP scholar received full tuition and stipend support from VISP for at least the first year of the graduate training, as long as they maintained good academic standing.
+After the first year, students received funding from their mentor, academic department, VISP or a combination of sources.
+VISP scholars followed the curriculum of the program that they were admitted to, but, as a condition of the VISP scholarship, they were expected to participate in programs that were specifically designed for VISP scholars.